wp-plugins/anything-popup/readme.txt

 Tested up to 3.5
 Option to add multiple pop up on single page.

+= 5.0 =
+Tested up to 3.6
+Added few security features.
+New admin layout.

 == Upgrade Notice ==

 = 1.0 =